-"It's risky," he said, coming back to the moment, "but I believe I could get us to the system in one more jump, assuming there's not an uncharted black hole in our path.
+"It's risky," he said, coming back to the moment, "but I believe I could get us to the system in one more jump, as-suming there's not an uncharted black hole in our path.
 But if Tahiri is right, as soon as we arrive, the engines will fail, if they don't fail during the jump."
 "But we'll be there," Tahiri said.
 "And even if we can't land, Master Skywalker, Jacen, and Mara can help us."
-"The alternative is to stay here and wait for the dovin basals to die-or to attempt another destination," Nen Yim said.
+"The alternative is to stay here and wait for the do-vin basals to die-or to attempt another destination," Nen Yim said.
 "Well, maybe if we're going away from Zonama Sekot..."
 Corran began.

 Nen Yim shook her head, a very human gesture.
 Corran wondered if she had learned the negative from being around Tahiri and him.
 "Even," she said, "if we accept the young Jeedai's idea as a working hypothesis, it would only predict the rate of deterioration to slow if we go elsewhere.
 The damage already done will not heal."
 "Three jumps, then, best-case scenario?"
-"I don't understand that phrase, but I would expect no more than three jumps.
-Fewer would be better."
 "Fine," Corran said.
 "We go ahead, then.
 Everybody to crash couches.
 This could get rough."
 It got rough.